 Financial wellbeing is basically a combination of how financially secure someone actually is, and how stable they feel their income is.
 The consequences of poor financial wellbeing are far-reaching, both on an individual and company-wide level.
-And while many professionals want or would benefit from increased pay, that isn’t the only factor behind their financial uncertainty.
+And sure, many of us would love a pay rise.
+But that isn't the only factor at play here.

-Despite more employers taking what the CIPD calls a “holistic” approach to workplace wellbeing and opening up the conversation around topics like mental health, their findings show that finance remains the least promoted area of employee wellbeing.
-The effects of this are clear to see, with the Joseph Rowntree Foundation finding that almost 13% of UK workers are experiencing in-work poverty.
+Despite more employers taking what the CIPD calls a holistic approach to workplace wellbeing.
+That includes opening up the conversation around topics like mental health.
+CIPD findings show that finance remains the least promoted area of employee wellbeing.
+The effects of this are clear to see.
+In fact, the Joseph Rowntree Foundation finding that almost 13% of UK workers are experiencing in-work poverty.

 How poor financial wellbeing affects productivity